-We are also fortunate to have an army of people working in the community, in local government and in central government agencies committed to making a difference in a variety of ways.
+We also have an army of people working in the community.
+Many of them are women in local government and central government agencies committed to making a difference in a variety of ways.

 I believe this Coalition Government has been very successful in balancing the need to maintain a strong economic base with a more focussed outlook on our social policy too.

-There is still some way to go, but the recent Budget highlighted what we plan to achieve over the next two and a half years.
-We have already implemented some of our priority policies.
+The recent Budget highlighted what we plan to achieve over the next two and a half years, and already we have implemented some of our priority policies.